 - In July 2017, Vermilion and the Canada Pension Plan Investment Board (CPPIB) announced a strategic partnership in Corrib, whereby CPPIB will acquire Shell Exploration Company B.V.’s 45% interest in Corrib for total cash consideration of €830 million, subject to customary closing adjustments and future contingent value payments based on performance and realized pricing.
-The acquisition has an effective date of January 1, 2017 and is anticipated to close in the first half of 2018.
+The acquisition has an effective date of January 1, 2017 .
 At closing, Vermilion expects to assume operatorship of Corrib, and CPPIB plans to transfer the operating entity and a 1.5% working interest to Vermilion for €19.4 million, before closing adjustments.
 We continue to work closely with CPPIB and Shell on the transition of ownership and operations of the Corrib asset.
 Transition has progressed well with all technical aspects being ready, and final approvals from the necessary authorities expected to be received by the end of 2018.